-- Make introductions: Ensure the receptionist knows to welcome the new employee.
-Make personal introductions to key departments and colleagues.
-Gather the team for lunch or coffee for bonding in a social setting.
-Send out a welcome email to the team,key stakeholders and/or the business in the morning.
-In this email, provide some background about the new employee and potentially some interesting facts that could prompt conversations with colleagues in the kitchen or around the water cooler.
+- Make introductions: Ensure the receptionist, or the chosen existing employee knows to welcome the new recruit.
+Make personal introductions to key departments and colleagues and gather the team for lunch or coffee for bonding in a social setting.
+Send out a welcome email to the team, key stakeholders and/or the business in the morning.
+In this email, provide some background about the new employee and potentially some interesting facts that could prompt conversations with colleagues in the kitchen or around the office.

 - Give an orientation: Give the new employee an orientation – from where to find stationary and how to book meeting rooms, to where to find the best coffee.